The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Thus, Brigid became the Catholic Saint of Kildare.
 The mythological side of the story of her transition states that when Christianity arrived, she was afraid that her followers would abandon her.
 Therefore, she transformed herself into a saint, so her worshippers would remain followers even after they converted.

-The reality is that the Christian monks realised that she was immensely popular, and instead of trying to rewrite her out of history, they created a Christian version of the figure.
-Whether you prefer the mythological idea that the saint was an incarnate of the Goddess, or simply believe that a religious lady took the name Brigid when becoming a nun, the character has a lot of interesting mythology.
+Whether you prefer the mythological idea that the saint was an incarnate of the Goddess or simply believe that a religious lady took the name Brigid when becoming a nun, the character has a lot of interesting mythology.

 The Peak of Saint Brigid’s Popularity

 Since she was originally a Goddess, Saint Brigid was known for having supernatural powers.
 She managed to keep her powers despite the transition.
-That aided in surging her popularity, for she her powers were now known as miracles.
+That aided in surging her popularity, for her powers were now known as miracles.

 She also contributed to the healing of ailed people.
 Her powers spread her popularity outside the borders of County Kildare in no time.
-Even today alongside Saint Patrick, Saint Brigid is a patron Saint of Catholic Ireland.
+Even today, alongside Saint Patrick, Saint Brigid is a patron Saint of Catholic Ireland.

 In spite of the disappearances of many Pagan practices, some of them remained partially intact.
 This includes the Celtic Festival of Imbolc, a festive day in the Celtic Calendar.
-It takes place on February 1st
+It takes place on February 1st.

 Superstitions of Spring Cleaning – The Celtic Goddess of Spring

-On the first of February, people used to lit a fire overnight and leave the door open.
+On the first of February, people used to light a fire overnight and leave the door open.
 They believed that Goddess Brigid would come and bless the home that way.
 Also, they left a hearth at the door and searched for signs that the Goddess had truly passed by.
 Right after, they would clean the whole house and light a new fire to welcome the beginning of the new season.

 Goddess Brigid Symbols